Hisham-TK/Node-JS-Loopback-3-Cars-Directory/README.md

 - To logout users/login

 - SuperAdmin as you asked will be the only one can Add or Edit in Brands/Models/Cars
+- only required for post "Create" new (brands, models, cars) [name],[modelId for Cars, brandId for Models] else is optional.

 - You can get all Models that this brand contains brands/{id}/models
 - You can get all Models that this brand contains models/{id}/cars